Dominic Holland

-Dominic Anthony Holland (born 6 May 1967) is an English comedian, author, actor and broadcaster.
-He won the 1993 Perrier Best Newcomer Award in Edinburgh.
+Dominic Anthony Holland (born 6 May 1967) is an English actor, comedian, author, and broadcaster.
+He won the 1993 Perrier Best Newcomer Award at the Edinburgh Festival Fringe.
 His BBC Radio 4 series, The Small World of Dominic Holland (a reference to his 5'6" height), won a Comic Heritage Award.

 Early life and family

-Holland was born in Brent, London, the son of Teresa (née Quigley) and John Holland.
-His father was from the Isle of Man and his mother was Irish.
+Holland was born in Brent, London, the son of Teresa and John Holland.
+His father was from the Isle of Man and his mother is Irish American.
 Raised Catholic, he attended the Cardinal Vaughan Memorial School.
 He later studied textile management at Leeds University, where he met his future wife, photographer Nicola Frost.
 He has four sons, including actor Tom Holland.